 You can register to vote as soon as you are 17 (although you can't vote until you are 18).
 You must also live at an address in the Waverley area for at least six months of the year.

 A citizen of a country in the European Union: and

 Resident at your address for at least 6 months of the year

 There are two forms of the registers.
 Why?

-The Electoral Registration Officer keeps two registers - the electoral register and the open register (also known as the edited register).
+The Electoral Registration Officer keeps two registers - the electoral register and the open register (formerly known as the Edited Register).

 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by business and charities to confirm name and address details.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.